 Henri Matisse

-Henri Matisse is one of the most important painters representing 20th-century modern art.
+Henri Matisse is one of the most important artists representing 20th-century modern art.
 He is known for his vibrant colors, free forms, decorative qualities, and his pursuit of "art that brings peace to the viewer."

 Henri Matisse Chronology